-Manuscript submissions and subsequent correspondence between authors and the JSAH are supported by the JSAH ScholarOne Manuscripts website (http://mc.manuscriptcentral.com/ucpress-jsah).
+Manuscript submissions and subsequent correspondence between authors and the JSAH are supported by the JSAH Scholastica website (https://jsah.scholasticahq.com/).
 Go to the website and you will be given the opportunity to create your own password protected account, which you will use to upload the manuscript that you wish to propose for publication.
 The website will direct you how to upload the files that are described below.
-A user's guide for authors is available at https://clarivate.com/webofsciencegroup/wpcontent/uploads/sites/2/dlm\uploads/2022/05/S1Manuscripts\AuthorGuide\R1.pdf.
 If you are unable to submit material through the website, you should contact the editor of the journal.
 DO NOT MAIL MANUSCRIPTS TO THE SAH OFFICE OR THE EDITORIAL OFFICE.